meshery/meshery/docs/pages/project/proposal.md

 The project encompasses tools that can be utilized through a command-line interface, integrated into clusters, or incorporated into various other tools.
 It enables users to assess cloud native configurations during development, integration, and post-deployment phases.

-Meshery stands out for its commitment to providing a comprehensive approach to cloud native security, adopting and automating best practices.
-The project supports various cloud native frameworks, including Istio, Linkerd, and Consul.

 ## Meshery in the CNCF Sandbox

-Meshery entered the CNCF Sandbox on June 22, 2021, and has since undergone substantial enhancements and expansions:
+Since its entry into the CNCF Sandbox on June 22, 2021, Meshery has undergone significant enhancements and expansions.

-* Inclusion of support for additional cloud native frameworks such as Envoy and Kuma.
+* Supports every CNCF project and public cloud services that have native resource / service integration with Kubernetes.
-* Introduction of advanced traffic management features.
+* Introduction of advanced load generation and performance characterization features.
-* Integration with popular observability tools like Grafana and Jaeger.
 * Enhanced support for multi-cluster and hybrid cloud environments.
-* Implementation of a robust extensibility framework for easy integration of new features and extensions.
+* Meshery has evolved into a full-blown self-service engineering platform with a robust extensibility framework for easy integration of new extensions whether they are backend adapters, frontend plugins, or separately hosted providers of additional functionality (e.g. identity providers).

 ### Community & Growth